 In this case, there were 173 posts from Twitter, and one was being shown.
 Yikes, collapsing was quite an issue.

-The other issue was the lack of optimization of these tools for Facebook.
+The other issue was the lack of How you optimize impacts who sees your Facebook ad.
+Facebook will show your ad to people most likely to perform your desired action. of these tools for Facebook.
 There were a lot of ugly posts out there.
 I’m sure you can remember the auto-posted RSS feeds that looked terrible.
 Obviously, these posts suffered.

 Today: No Punishment for 3rd Party Tools

 But this is all in the past.
 Facebook has come out and said that Pages that use 3rd party publishing tools are not punished by EdgeRank, Facebook’s news feed filtering algorithm.